Weak units, universal cells, and coherence via universality for bicategories: Merge-bicategories and higher morphisms

 factorising the two sides through the same universal 2-cells in $Y$.
 Moreover, from

 by the defining equations (\ref{eq:functor_unitor_def}) of $f_x$ and $g_x$, and coherence of witnesses of unitality in $Y$, it follows that

-Using the divisibility of $f(1_x)$, and that of $\sigma_{1_x}$, as granted by the fairness of $\sigma$, we can cancel the leftmost 2-cell on both sides.
+Using the universality of $f(1_x)$, and that of $\sigma_{1_x}$, as granted by the fairness of $\sigma$, we can cancel the leftmost 2-cell on both sides.
 The remaining equation implies the commutativity of (\ref{eq:oplax_unit_coherence}) in $GY$.

 The correspondence between modifications is immediate from the definitions, and the correspondence for pseudo-natural transformations and equivalences is a simple specialisation of the first part, using the fact that pseudo-natural transformations are automatically fair. \end{proof}